jlentz17/rick-and-morty-app/README.md

 AS A Rick and Morty fan<br>
 I WANT to randomly generate a character with a picture and a quote and include a sound button <br>
-SO THAT I can create a gallery of favorite character pictures and quotes.<br>
+SO THAT I can create quotes, a gallery of favorite character pictures, and a character soundooard.<br>

 ## Acceptance Criteria